Ekaterina Bobrova: 2017–18 season

-Ekaterina Bobrova and Dmitri Soloviev are at a point in their career where retirement is on the horizon.
-An Olympic season is special for all skaters, but it is even more special if it might be the last competitive season.
+This was expected to be her last Olympic season.

 Again Bobrova/Soloviev started their season by winning the gold medal at the CS Ondrej Nepela Trophy.
 This was their 2nd consecutive victory at the Ondrej Nepela Trophy.
 Competing on the Grand Prix series, they won two medals, first the silver medal at the 2017 Rostelecom Cup and then the bronze medal at the 2017 Cup of China.

 In December 2017 they first won the gold medal the 2017 CS Golden Spin of Zagreb and then they won another gold medal at the 2018 Russian Championships.
 This was the 7th time that they had won the gold medal at the Russian Championships.
 A month later they won the silver medal at the 2018 European Championships after placing 4th in the short dance and 2nd in the free dance.
 At the 2018 Europeans they scored their personal best score of 187.13 points.

 In February 2018 Bobrova/Soloviev placed 5th at the 2018 Winter Olympics after placing 6th in the short dance and 4th in the free dance.
 A week earlier they had won the olympic silver medal at the team event of the 2018 Winter Olympics.
 They later withdrew from the 2018 World Championships.